alefais/storm-applications/SpikeDetection/README.md

-# Compile and run FraudDetection
+# Compile and run SpikeDetection

 ## Compile
 From inside the root directory `SpikeDetection/`